 # B O O K S T R U C K

 ❅ (i was the yesterday waiting for my tomorrow; you were the future running from your today...)

 "You're hiding in the library again too, huh?"
 He'd pat her head like a kitten's, with the flat base of his palm, doing what he did to all children without childhoods.
 "Don't cry,"―pat, pat―"do you wanna hear a story?"

 The stories in question were redundant.
 Swashbucklers.
 Adventurers.
 Nobles.
 Rogues.
-Figureheads of freedom.
-Men made out of stardust.
+Figure

 C l a r i t yCategory: Movie Crossover » Frozen | Tangledx-Jazzy-B-Real-x

 Genres: Fantasy | Angst | Hurt/Comfort | Romance | Tragedy